ismailarilik/notes/notes.md

 - [ ] Mute leds is not working while connecting to Bluetooth headset
 - [ ] Show bluetooth connection status in statusbar
 - [ ] Check reflector development status
+- [ ] Zsh in the second footclient does not have autosuggestions